Health Coverage for You and Your Family

 FAQs - UVA Health Plan

-• Can legally married UVA employees share a UVA health plan?
+• Can married UVA employees share a UVA health plan?

 Yes, two UVA spouses may choose who covers and who waives, or they may have separate plans.